The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: The Reduced PC-Algorithm

 \begin{definition} A family of graphs $\mathcal{G}$ satisfies the $(\eta,\gamma)$-local separation property if, as $p \rightarrow \infty$, $Pr(\exists G \in \mathcal{G} : \exists (i,j) \not \in E_G, |S_\gamma(i,j)| > \eta ) \rightarrow 0$. \end{definition}

 Intuitively, under $(\eta,\gamma)$-local separation, with high probability, the number of short treks---of length at most $\gamma$---between any two non-neighbouring nodes is bounded above by $\eta$.
 In fact, as the local separation property refers to any type of path, there are likely even fewer than $\eta$ short treks between any two neighbouring nodes.
 Therefore, we only need to consider conditioning on sets $S$ of size at most $\eta$ in order to remove the correlation induced by short treks.
-Combining this with our first insight, we ignore treks of length longer than $\gamma$, which, for appropriate probability distributions, have a negligible impact on partial correlations.
-The resulting procedure, called the reduced PC-Algorithm (rPC), is presented in Algorithm~\ref{al1}.
+Combining this with our first insight, we ignore treks (and other possible d-connecting paths) of length longer than $\gamma$, which, for appropriate probability distributions, have a negligible impact on partial correlations.
+The resulting procedure, called the full reduced PC-Algorithm (rPC-full), is presented in Algorithm~\ref{al1}.

+We note a key implementation difference between rPC-full and the ordinary PC-Algorithm: when searching for a separating set, rPC-full considers all $S \subset V \setminus \left\{i,j\right\}$, while PC-Algorithm only searches over the local neighbourhoods of $i$ and $j$.
+Recall that if a set $S$ d-separates nodes $i$ and $j$, then there exists a d-separating set $S'$ such that all nodes in $S'$ are adjacent to $i$ or $j$.
+However, $|S'|$ may be larger than $|S|$; because rPC only considers sets of size up to $\eta$, a full search is needed to ensure discovery of a d-separating set.
+Motivated by the PC-Algorithm, we also propose an approximate reduced PC-Algorithm (rPC-approx), which uses the same local neighbourhood search, i.e. $S \subset adj(i) \cup adj(j) \setminus \left\{i,j\right\}$.
+In practice, we show that rPC-approx performs almost identically to rPC-full.